GlobedGD/globed2/README.md

 See the [server readme](./server/readme.md) for more information about the server and how you can host it.

+## Building

+Building is the same as building any other Geode mod, except for Android.
+If you want to build the mod for Android, see the [android build readme](./android-build.md) for instructions on how to do it.

 ## Credit

 ca7x3, Firee, Croozington, Coloride, Cvolton, mat, alk, maki, xTymon - thank you for being awesome, whether it's because you helped me directly, suggested ideas, helped with testing, or if I just found you awesome in general :D